 We've talked about income.

-We've talked about class, we've talked about region.
+We've talked about region.

 We haven't talked about race.

-This was a whitelish.
+This was a whitelash.

-This was a whitelash against a changing country.
+This was a white lash against a changing country.

-It was a whitelash against a black president in part.
+It was a white lash against a black president in part.

 And that's the part where the pain comes.

-And Donald Trump has a responsibility tonight to come out and reassure people that he is going to be the president of all the people who he insulted and offended and and and brushed aside.
+And Donald Trump has a responsibility tonight to come out and reassure people that he is going to be the president of all the people who he insulted and offended and brushed aside.

 Yeah, when you say, you know, you want to take your country back, you got a lot of people who feel that we're not represented well either.

-Could we just stop for a minute?
+Can we just stop for a minute?

 Listen, did we act like a bunch of crybabies after Obama won twice?

-We've suffered for eight years through the radical leftist, Olinski disciple, Frank Marshall Davis disciple, the acorn organizer, the vote present, the Church of GD America, the Sunday after 9-11 America's chickens have come home to roost, the guy that gave speeches, sat on boards and started his entire political career in the home of unrepentant terrorists.
+We've suffered for eight years through the radical leftist Alinsky disciple, Frank Marshall Davis disciple, the Acorn organizer, the vote present, the Church of GD America, the Sunday after 9-11, America's Chickens Have Come Home to Roost.

 Okay, I live through that.